Two Princes: How a secret meeting signaled the UAE’s pull in Trump’s D.C.

 It isn’t clear if such a campaign was initiated–Trump Jr.’s lawyer has said that his client wasn’t interested–but Nader was subsequently embraced as an ally by the Trump campaign.
 In his capacity as an adviser to MBZ, he met frequently with campaign advisers, including Bannon, Flynn, and the president’s son-in-law, Jared Kushner.
 At some point after the election, Nader paid Zamel up to $2 million, reportedly for a presentation about the significance of social media in political campaigns.
 Mueller is also said to be investigating this payment.

 Nader achieved a remarkable amount in the months that followed the Seychelles meeting, after Trump’s inauguration.
-Nader would also become a conduit for Emirati money used to influence Trump’s circle.
+Nader would become a conduit for Emirati money used to influence Trump’s circle, as he reportedly told the special counsel.
 He would make frequent trips to the White House in the early months of the administration, meeting with Bannon and Kushner to discuss Middle East issues ahead of Trump’s trip to Saudi Arabia in May 2017.
-In an Oval Office meeting, Nader would pressure Trump to fire Tillerson after the secretary of state had intervened to stop the proposed invasion of Qatar by UAE and Saudi Arabia.
+In an Oval Office meeting, Nader would pressure Trump to fire Tillerson after the secretary of state had intervened to stop the proposed invasion of Qatar by the UAE and Saudi Arabia.
 And Nader would get a big fish on the line: former RNC finance chairman and longtime fundraiser Elliott Broidy.

-Elliott Broidy, a security contract, and a stealth lobbying campaign
+Elliott Broidy, a stealth influence campaign, and a security contract

-Broidy is very close to Trump.
-In June, the Department of Justice and Federal Election Commission were asked to investigate if Broidy made a $1.6 million payment to an “ex-Playboy model” on behalf of Trump.
-As a result, Broidy resigned his position as deputy finance chairman for the Republican National Committee.
+Broidy is very close to Trump, and was a significant fundraiser for the campaign.
+After the election, he was appointed deputy finance director Republican National Committee, but resigned that position earlier this year after a woman claiming to be his former mistress sued him for breach of an agreement to pay her $1.6 million not to disclose the affair.

-(Like Nader, who has been convicted on charges of child molestation and child pornography, Broidy has previously run afoul of the law: In 2009 the 61-year-old fundraiser plead guilty to paying New York pension fund officials almost $1 million in return for $18 million in management fees.
-In 2012, the conviction was reduced to a misdemeanor in return for Broidy’s cooperation and restitution of the $18 million.
-Broidy is now under investigation for influence peddling in China and Malaysia, the Washington Post reported in August.)
+(Broidy has previously run afoul of the law: In 2009 the 61-year-old fundraiser plead guilty to paying New York pension fund officials almost $1 million in return for $18 million in management fees.
+In 2013, he withdrew his original felony plea prior to conviction and in return for his cooperation and restitution of the $18 million, the court allowed him to plead to a lesser misdemeanor charge instead.
+Broidy is now under investigation for influence peddling in China and Malaysia, the Washington Post reported in August.
+Nader has a criminal history as well: in 2003, he was convicted in the Czech Republic on charges of child molestation and child pornography.)

-Around the time of the Seychelles meeting in January 2017–it isn’t clear whether it was before or after–Nader met Broidy.
-Nader then introduced Broidy to MBZ and helped Broidy obtain $200 million in UAE contracts for his obscure private security and intelligence company, Circinus.

-It all happened very fast, even before Trump’s first visit to Saudi Arabia that May, which is generally thought to be the start of the UAE-Saudi campaign against Qatar.
-By February 7, Broidy was busy doing MBZ’s work, writing to a congressional staffer about an anti-Qatar bill.
+Just weeks after the Seychelles meetings, Broidy and Nader met for the first time, during Trump’s inauguration.
+By February—before Trump’s first visit to Saudi Arabia that May, which is generally thought to be the start of the UAE-Saudi campaign against Qatar—the two men were communicating about Saudi and Emirati policy goals in Washington and discussing potential contracts for Broidy’s obscure private security company, Circinus, with both the U.A.E. and Saudi Arabia.
+Nader also introduced Broidy to MBZ and later in 2017 helped Broidy obtain $200 million in UAE contracts.

-A trove of leaked emails between Broidy and Nader obtained by the Associated Press in May revealed that Nader and Broidy orchestrated an anti-Qatar influence campaign without registering as foreign agents as required by federal law.
-They also lied about the source of their funding and links to the UAE and Saudi Arabia.
-At one point, Broidy bragged to Nader of his closeness to Treasury Secretary Steven Mnuchin, saying that he could “educate” Mnuchin on adding Qataris to U.S. sanctions lists.
+A trove of emails between Broidy and Nader allegedly hacked by agents of Qatar and reported by the Associated Press revealed that Nader and Broidy collaborated on an anti-Qatar influence campaign.
+In one email from February 7, 2017, Broidy wrote to a congressional staffer about an anti-Qatar bill.
+Later, he would brag to Nader of his closeness to Treasury Secretary Steven Mnuchin, saying that he could “educate” Mnuchin on adding Qataris to U.S. sanctions lists.

 According to summaries written by Broidy of two meetings he had with Trump, Broidy “was passing messages to the president from the two princes and that he told Trump he was seeking business with them,” the AP reported.
 Documents also showed that “the lobbying was intertwined with the pursuit of contracts from the very start, and involved specific political tasks carried out for the crown princes.”

-Note: Editor’s note: This story has been updated to reflect the subsequent division and sale of the Palm Beach estate.
-An earlier version of this story also contained several inaccuracies regarding Elliott Broidy which have been corrected and/or clarified.
-They are: